seekinginfiniteloop/PlainLicense/docs/blog/posts/welcome-to-plain-license.md

 ## Our Solution: Plain License Makes Terms Clear for Everyone

 We created Plain License to solve this problem.
-We take hard-to-read legal documents and make them easy to understand. **We believe everyone should be able to read, completely understand and use licenses.**
+We take hard-to-read legal documents and make them easy to understand. **We believe everyone should be able to read and understand licenses.**

 ## Why Clear Words Matter